English Church Architecture.

-The majority of the nave and chancel windows have Y-tracery which, if it could be trusted, would suggest the late thirteenth century.
-Two of these on the north side of the church are cusped, which might push the date on to c.1300, and a third has reticulated tracery, which is characteristic of the early fourteenth century.
-The easternmost S. window in the chancel, with supermullioned tracery, is obviously a fifteenth century replacement.
-The chancel E. window is modern, together - presumably - with the pair of niches on either side, internally, with crocketed ogee arches and brattishing above (pictured, in the case of the northern pair, below left).
+The majority of the nave and chancel windows have Y-tracery which, if it is to be trusted, suggests the late thirteenth century.
+Two on the north side are cusped, which might push the date forward to around 1300, and a third has reticulated tracery, characteristic of the early fourteenth century.
+The easternmost S. window in the chancel, with supermullioned tracery, is obviously a fifteenth century insertion.
+The chancel E. window is modern, as also, presumably are the pair of niches on either side, internally, with crocketed ogee arches and brattishing above (pictured, in the case of the northern pair, below left).
 The Perpendicular S. window, mentioned immediately above, has a lowered sill to act as a sedilia, and there is a piscina immediately beyond, tucked in beneath the window splay (as may also be seen in the photograph).

-The large square font with engaged octagonal corner shafts (shown above right), standing on five circular supports, the outer four with moulded bases and capitals, is another feature that defies reliable dating.
+Finally, the large square font with engaged octagonal corner shafts (above right), standing on five circular supports, the outer four with moulded bases and capitals, is another feature that defies reliable dating.
 A little mediaeval carpentry certainly survives, however, in the form of a couple of bench ends to the north, including one carved with a bear, and a few re-set poppyheads to the west.
 The communion rail with turned balusters is probably Stuart.

 [Other churches with round towers featured on this web-site are Bartlow and Snailwell in Cambridgeshire, Quidenham, Roydon, Rushall, Shimpling and Thorpe Abbotts in Norfolk, and Brome, Hengrave, Higham, Little Bradley, Little Saxham, Rickinghall Inferior, Risby, Stuston, Theberton, Wissett and Wortham in Suffolk.]